NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Related Work

 RRMC uses the derivative of the forward kinematics to choose joint velocities which will drive the robot in a straight line from the starting end-effector pose to the desired end-effector pose.
 Unlike the previously mentioned approaches, RRMC is purely reactive and provides the joint velocities for the next time instant rather than for the whole trajectory.

 If the robot is redundant, there are an infinite set of joint velocities which will achieve the desired end-effector velocity.
-Some additional constraint is required, typically minimising the norm of joint velocity.
+Typically an additional constraint such as minimising the norm of joint velocity is applied.
 Alternatively, through gradient projection and exploitation of the null space, the robot can complete sub-tasks while achieving its motion.

 One such subtask is maximising the manipulability of the robot \cite{mdot0}.
 By projecting the manipulability Jacobian into the null space of the differential kinematic equation, the manipulator will perform the straight-line end-effector motion towards the goal pose, but also choose joint velocities such that the robot manipulability is maximised at each step.
-This is beneficial for the robustness of the robot operation as it decreases the likelihood the robot will approach configuration.
-In a dynamic environment, the required motion can be in any direction, which means that an isotropic velocity capability is advantageous.
+This is beneficial for the robustness of the robot operation as it decreases the likelihood the robot will approach a singular configuration.
+While there are numerous measures for kinematic sensitivity, the Yoshikawa manipulability index \cite{manip} is the most widely accepted and used measure for kinematic manipulability.
+The manipulator Jacobian contains rows relating to translational and rotational velocities.
+Additionally, manipulators comprising mixed prismatic and revolute actuators have non-homogeneous Jacobians due to the different units used.
+Therefore, when using Jacobian-based manipulability measures such as \cite{manip} care must be taken to consider issues including length scaling and mixed units~\cite{manip2}.
+In a dynamic environment, manipulability optimisation enables the robot to achieve arbitrary velocity at the next time step in order to meet the needs of unpredictable scene dynamics.

 RRMC can be reformulated as a quadratic programming (QP) optimisation problem.
-QPs provide the ability to consider constraints and costs which add additional functionality.
+QPs provide the ability to consider constraints and costs which provide additional functionality.
 The work in \cite{qp0} incorporated the physical joint limits of a mobile manipulator into a QP.
-Additionally, recent work in \cite{mmc} introduced slack into the typical straight-line approach of RRMC.
-The slack effectively introduces extra redundancy to the problem which is especially useful for robots with six or less degrees-of-freedom.
+Recent work in \cite{mmc} introduced slack into the typical straight-line approach of RRMC -- effectively introducing extra redundancy to the problem which is especially useful for robots with six or fewer degrees-of-freedom.
 This work then exploited the extra redundancy to maximise the manipulability and avoid physical joint limits of manipulators through a reactive QP controller.
 The velocity damper approach described in \cite{pp0} was used to avoid joint limits but could equally be used to avoid obstacles.